madsrumlenordstrom/dotfiles/README.md

 - Launcher: wofi
 - Shell: fish with starship prompt

-I use Arch Linux BTW
+As for my OS I use Arch Linux BTW.